ga-wdi-boston/rails-activerecord-one-to-many/README.md

 Rails: `has_many` \& `belongs_to`
 =================================

 So far you've seen how to associate records with on another using foreign keys in a database.
-Just as we can use ActiveRecord to read, change, update, and delete data from our database, we can use ActiveRecord relationship methods to associate records with one another using Ruby code.
+Just as we can use ActiveRecord to read, change, update, and delete data from our database, we can use ActiveRecord relationship methods to associate ActiveRecord models with one another using Ruby code.

 Objectives
 ----------